Kateryna Buzhynska: 1996–1999: Early career

-2000—2008
+2000–2008

 In 2000, Buzhynska successfully graduated from the Kyiv Institute of Music, receiving a bachelor's degree.
 In 2001, Buzhynska became the first representative of Ukraine at the Sanremo Music Festival, where she performed the song "Ukraine".
 In cooperation with the NAK studio, the album "Flame" was released in the same year.
 In 2001, Nataliya Shevchuk shot a music video for the song "Romansero" from the next album.
 The clip was filmed at the Pirogovo Museum of Ethnography in Kyiv, but the entourage was chosen for Spanish and Gypsy culture.
 The text about crazy love and betrayal was written by Rybchinskyi.
 President Leonid Kuchma awarded Buzhynska the title of Merited Artist of Ukraine.

 The second music video on a historical theme for the song to the words of Rybchinskyi "Genghis Khan" was directed by Bakhodyr Yuldashev.
 The singer's producer had the idea of creating an artistic work involving actors a few years before filming, but Yuldashev was able to implement it in 2002 based on his script on the basis of the Tashkent film studio "Uzbekfilm", whose actors also took part in mass productions and staged fights.
 Uzbek actor Javakhir Zakirov played the khan, and Kateryna Buzhynska played his captive, later his wife, who at the end of the clip kills the khan.

 In 2003, Buzhynska released the album "Romansero".
 After finishing work on the album "Beloved of the name" in 2006, she goes on maternity leave.
 In 2008, Buzhynska was presented with a star on the avenue of stars in Chernivtsi.

-2009—2013
+2009–2013

 In May 2009, Buzhynska was awarded the Order of St. Stanislaus.
 In October 2009, she received the "Woman of the Third Millennium" award.

 In 2011, Buzhynska, together with Volodymyr Kuzin, won the final of the television show "Narodna Zirka-4" on the Ukraine channel and held a solo concert "Queen of Inspiration".
 In 2012, Oleksandr Filatovych shot a music video for the song "Prymarilos", the music for which was written by Viktor Chaika, and the poems by Viktor Ionov; it was previously performed by Irina Allegrova in 2007.
 In May 2013, she received the music award "Best Ukrainian Duet of the Year" in the nomination "Pride of Ukrainian Song" for the performance of the song "Two Stars" in a duet with P. Chorny.

-2014—present
+2014–present

-In June 2014, Buzhynska released her eighth and most recent studio album entitled Nezhny, rodnoi (Tender, Dear), named in reference to her husband.
+In June 2014, Buzhynska released her eighth studio album, Nezhny, rodnoi (Tender, Dear), named in reference to her husband.
 One of the songs in this album "Україна-це ми!"
 (Ukraine is us!) received the "Hit of the Year" award.